mmelester/virtual_receptionist_v1/readme.md

     Forwarding https://abcd1234.ngrok.io -> http://localhost:3000

-5. Update the webhoork URL in Twilio. this the first URL above followed by /twilio/sms
+5. Update the webhook URL in Twilio. this the first URL above followed by /twilio/sms

      Go to Phone numbers > Manage > Active numbers, then select the number.